JoshNewham1/iOSLinuxSync/README.md

 # iOSLinuxSync
-A simple Bash script that allows easy synchronisation of iOS devices on Linux.
+A simple Bash script that allows fast & easy synchronisation of iOS devices on Linux using `rsync`.

 I found using Linux much more reliable than Windows for synchronising thousands of photos.
 I didn't experience any dropouts and would reach around the theoretical maximum of USB 2.0 (20 MB/s) which allowed ~45GB of photos